8 Best Chromebook VPNs You Must Check Out in 2026

 Built-in Ad and tracker blocking

-Windscribe is a great free VPN, but has a few extreme limitations.
+Windscribe is a great free VPN service, but has a few limitations.
 For starters, it has a data cap of 10GB per month, which is just not enough even if you intend to use it for regular day-to-day usage.
 However, it’s great for someone who uses a VPN to access geo-blocked information (mostly consisting of text), and we could see this come in handy for students who may need more information for their thesis and watching a couple of videos here and there.

 ProsCons